xxrom/li-next/README.md

-# Scalable Multi-Project Architecture in Next.js
+# Scalable Multi-Project Architecture in Next.js using slots

 This repository demonstrates how to set up a scalable architecture in Next.js for managing multiple projects within a single codebase.
 Using Next.js's `app` directory, modular folder structure, and environment variables, you can dynamically load different project layouts while sharing common components and utilities.